 The trail will provide the residents of Indian Road Woods, Old Edgebrook, Albany Park, Sauganash, and Forest Glen direct access to the existing North Branch Bicycle Trail.
 This project will serve as an important segment of the connection between the North Branch Trail and the City of Chicago Lakefront Trail.
 Consideration will be given to addressing all modes of transportation and striving to preserve scenic, aesthetic, historic, and environmental resources while maintaining and enhancing safety and mobility.
 The trail will also provide safety beneﬁts by replacing the existing narrow and sub-standard sidewalks.

 “Whether you are a serious cyclist, or a casual walker and rider like myself, the North Branch Trail extension will bring beautiful outings right into our neighborhood,” said Alderman Laurino.

-Construction will be completed by summer of 2014.
+Construction is expected to be completed by Spring of 2015.

 Alderman Laurino held a meeting to discuss the North Branch Trail extension on Monday, Dec.
 9th.
 Representatives from the Forest Preserve were on hand to answer questions about the trail.
 We will be posting the full presentation from the Forest Preserve soon.

 UPDATE: Follow the link to view the presentation by FPDCC